nodejs/node-addon-api/doc/async_worker.md

 };
 ```

-The `EchoWorker`'s contructor call the base class' constructor to pass in the
+The `EchoWorker`'s contructor calls the base class' constructor to pass in the
 callback that the `AsyncWorker` base class will store persistently.
 When the work
 on the `Execute` method is done the `OnOk` method is called and the results return
 back to JavaScript invoking the stored callback with its associated environment.